torisan-unya/Agora-Supercluster/README.md

 ```

 ### Core Repositories in the Supercluster
 Below is a curated list of the six foundational repositories, each representing a star in this cosmos.
 They interconnect: for example, X-CII metrics from `awesome-hac-framework` inform evaluations in `GAAF` and `Senate-Thinking`, while prompts from `policy-as-code` enhance creative processes in `The-Heliocentric-Method`.
-(Click the repository names for direct links.)

 1. **[awesome-hac-framework](https://github.com/torisan-unya/awesome-hac-framework)**
    An awesome list curating (fictional) resources for Human-AI Collaborative Intelligence (HAC).
 Introduces the X-CII metric (Extended Collaborative Intelligence Index) for measuring synergy via Box-Cox aggregation of Quality (Q), Efficiency (E), and Safety (S).
 Features Monte Carlo simulations (10,000 replicates) for robustness, fairness diagnostics (e.g., EOD L_inf <0.05), and axiomatic properties.
 Evolves through five stages: theoretical foundations, extensions, validation, formalization, and empirical pilots.
 Ideal for researchers testing HAC uplift (median Relative X-CII: 107.5% [95% CI: 106.0-109.0%]).